dh-tech/dh-tech.github.io/content/community-projects.md

 ## [Hugo-Bibliography](https://github.com/dh-tech/hugo-bibliography)

 Hugo Bibliography is an open-source Hugo plugin designed to help you fetch and format bibliography data to include into your Hugo site.
-It comes with a series of shortcodes, scripts to fetch bibliographic data, and built-in features to format your bibliography
+It comes with a series of shortcodes, scripts to fetch bibliographic data, and built-in features to format your bibliography.

 **Core Maintainers:**

 - [Tatsat Jha](https://github.com/tatsatjha)

+&nbsp;

 ## [Undate](https://github.com/dh-tech/undate-python)